From Actionable Screenshots to Resolution and Management-Ready Post-Mortem Reviews

 - Post-Quantum Cryptography for TLS (PHP/Python, since March 2, 2026) — analyzetls.hostingtool.org

-- How to Prepare Trade Registers for PKI (since June 11, 2026) — analyzesubject.hostingtool.org
+- Preparing Trade Registers for Modern PKI (since June 11, 2026) — analyzesubject.hostingtool.org

 The Dutch website internet.nl (en.internet.nl), a Django-based application, provides valuable action points for responsible parties based on automated test results.
 However, several structural and conceptual aspects deserve closer attention: